artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/examples/README.md

     * xinit
     * libgtk3-devel

-2. Download the whole RVfpga-sim-addons folder as well as the Verilator-simulator binary from the releases that you are going to use, in this case RVfpga_PipelineSimulator_Windows.
+2. Download the whole RVfpga-sim-addons folder as well as the **RVfpga_PipelineSimulator_Windows** binary from the releases

 3. Open a cygwin terminal.
 Go into the current folder (*RVfpga-sim-addons/RVfpga_PipelineSimulator/examples*).
 Run the following command: